CathyQian/Data-Structures-and-Algorithms/Algorithm Summary.md

 """
 Idea:
-- This problem is quite similar to find longest Palindromic subsequence (iterate through each element, for each element, search both left and right for the same element).
+- This problem is quite similar to find longest Palindromic substring (iterate through each element, for each element, search both left and right for the same element).
 The difference here is that it's looking for subsequence which the elements doesn't need to be adjacent to each other.